dkthecoder/simple_thirdweb_predictmarket/README.md

 This project is to understand, test and learn Preiciton markets and using ThirdWeb's tools to do it.
 Guidence from the following video: https://www.youtube.com/watch?v=BHLIJnS5Ikw

+The proejct is to demonstract a simple precition market like Polymarket or Myriad.
+The simple market example is;
+- Question for prediciton
+- expirey of the prediciton
+- two options for prediciton

 ## Building the project

 After any changes to the contract, run: